pauly-g/OE-Game/docs/RADIO_FEATURE.md

 - Track data and lyrics are stored in `musicData.ts` for easy management
 - The audio element is controlled via React's `useRef` hook
 - Song titles match the actual file names from the OE-Radio directory
+- The player features a custom 8-bit styling using CSS
+- The 'Press Start 2P' Google Font is used for authentic pixel typography

 ## Future Enhancements

-- Add progress bar for current track
 - Implement shuffle and repeat functionality
-- Add more tracks and categories
+- Add visualizer effect with 8-bit animations
-- Implement audio visualization
 - Add ability to create playlists
+- Add keyboard shortcuts for media control